PS Audio LANRover Review – vs. Sonore microRendu + Uptone Ultracap LPS-1

 Conclusions

 As mentioned in my review of the other USB conditioners, the PS Audio LANRover demolished the entire cast in the shootout.
 It wasn’t even close.
 Check out the raw notes in that review and you’ll get an idea of how amazing this device sounds.
-Now juxtaposing it with the microRendu and we have fairer fight.
+Now juxtaposing it with the microRendu and we have a fairer fight.
 Keep in mind the microRendu with LPS-1 combo does cost nearly double the LANRover at $1,035 vs the $599 of the LANRover.
 From my testing, the Ethernet cable used affected the sound enormously.
 I strongly suggest getting a SOtM CAT6 cable.

 UPDATE 4/22/2017: You’ll get an even better and more holographic sound with the SOtM dCBL-CAT7 ethernet cable.
 An amazing and affordable second option would be the Supra CAT8.